-Fees & Charges Services provided to Industry ("F&C Revenue"): Without considering inflation and travel the current outlook for the period 2023-2025 forecasts a moderate increase in baseline F&C revenue of up to 5% by 2025.
-Factoring in the anticipated impact of inflation, as foreseen by the F&C regulation, and increased travel costs from 2023 onwards the Agency forecasts F&C revenue of 124M€ in 2023 and 131.9M€ in 2024.
+Fees & Charges Services provided to Industry ("F&C Revenue"): The current outlook for the period 2024-2026 forecasts an increase in F&C revenue, primarily as a cumulative effect of inflation as well as growing travel costs and emerging activities, up to 134M€ in 2025, vs. 124M€ in 2023.

-European Union Contribution ("Subsidy"): EASA's contribution from the EU is aligned with the draft European Commission proposal for the 2023 Draft Budget and for 2024-2026 took orientation from the European Commission proposal from the Multiannual Financial Framework.
-In addition, incremental funding from 2023 onwards in support of Sustainable Aviation Fuel objectives and new tasks under the ReFuelEU Aviation legislation has been included however is at the time of writing still subject to decision of the legislator.
+European Union Contribution ("Subsidy"): EASA's contribution from the EU is aligned with the draft European Commission proposal for the 2024 Draft Budget and for 2024-2026 took orientation from the European Commission proposal from the Multiannual Financial Framework.
+In addition, incremental funding from 2023 onwards in support of Sustainable Aviation Fuel objectives and new tasks under the ReFuelEU Aviation legislation has been included which is, as of the time of writing, under decision with the legislator.